morawskiOZ/Go_Graphql_Prisma_Server/README.md

 # Go Gql Pirsma API
 Graphql API with Prisma and Postgress starter.
-Example if how to connect those technologies to create fast and easy to use API.
+Example of how to connect those technologies to create fast and easy to use API.

 ### Technologies
 - Graphql server, built with gqlgen